sathwik02022002/WolfJobs/docs/Project3Improvements.md

 <p>Previously, users were able to apply for the same job multiple times.
 This was a problem because the manager would see that applicant multiple times.
 To fix this behavior, a check was implemented in backend to check if user has already applied for the job.</p>

+<h3> 🐞 Bug: App breaks on page refresh </h3>

+<p> Whenever a user reloads a page, all the state was lost except their name and user id.
+We implemented a fix for this by creating an API that would fetch the user and calling it in app mount.
+The state management API then updates the state with the user details.</p>

 <h1> ✨ Enhancements  </h1>